Navyabhat03/ERA-V1-Session-6/README.md

 Test set: Average loss: 0.0177, Accuracy: 9944/10000 (99.44%)

 ```
-We can see the accuracy is above 95%
+We can see the train accuracy is 99.17% and test accuracy is 99.44%

 ## Model Summary
 - End we printed the summary of model